abelardojarab/gputeachingkit-labs/README.md

 ![vs-build](https://s3.amazonaws.com/gpuedx/resources/screenshots/6.PNG)

-One the lab is built, it can be run.
+Once the lab is built, it can be run.
 Here we run the device query lab

 ![dev-query](https://s3.amazonaws.com/gpuedx/resources/screenshots/7.PNG)